musicslayer/self_publish_book/README.md

 	- Any warnings (i.e. mature warning, content warning, trigger warning, etc. whatever phrase you wish to use).
 	- Any disclaimers (i.e. this book is a work of fiction, not based on any real person, etc.).
 - The Table of Contents is tricky because you have to update multiple places.
-	- There will be an actual XHTML file with your table of contents.
+	- There will be an actual XHTML file with your Table of Contents.
 It's basically a bunch of hyperlinks going to each chapter.
 	- You have to create/update "toc.ncx".
 	- As I mentioned with the front cover, inside "content.opf" there is a "guide" section at the bottom with an entry for the Table of Contents:
 		```